ExaESM-WP4/Containers-for-Scientific-Computing/05_singularity.md

 FATAL:   Unable to submit build job: no authentication token, log in with `singularity remote login`
 ```

-You could get yourself access to the [Syslabs.io cloud remote builder](https://cloud.sylabs.io/).
+You could get yourself access to the [Syslabs.io remote builder](https://cloud.sylabs.io/).
-(However, building remotely might be rather tedious, also the storage of this service is currently limited to an about 11GB quota.)
+(This seems very nice, however, building remotely might be rather tedious also the storage of this service is currently limited to about 11GB quota.
+More severe might be the aspect of adding further local files to the container during build?)

-As Singularity comes with a lot of ways to convert Docker images to the Singularity container image format one can fully go around the "Singularity build" problem by utilizing Docker only (and it's community, and the portability problems they have already solved.)
+As Singularity comes with a lot of ways to convert Docker images to the Singularity container image format one can fully go around the "Singularity build" problem, however, by utilizing Docker only (and it's community knowledge and the portability problems they have already solved.)

 ## Docker container build workflow for Singularity containers

-The "advisable" scientific container lifecycle: `docker build` to `singularity run`.
+The "advisable" scientific container lifecycle: `docker build` to `singularity run`?
+(This is open for discussion, definitly.)

 ### Specify